-All Residency Evaluations must be turned in by your university supervisor and mentor teacher by no later than one week after the completion of the Residency semester.
 The EPP must have a copy of your Residency evaluations from all mentor teachers and university supervisors for you to be uploaded in the first batch of license endorsements.
-If we do not have your final evaluation by one week after the completion of Residency, we will remove you from our upload list and upload you at a later date.
-We upload licenses on a bi-weekly basis.
+If we do not have your final evaluation by one week after the completion of Residency, we will upload your endorsement at a later date.